- E. Tautz

-Following on from our work for Savile Row tailor, Norton & Sons, its proprietor, Patrick Grant again engaged Moving Brands to create a unique identity for new, luxury, ready-to-wear menswear brand, E. Tautz.
+Following on from our work for Savile Row tailor Norton & Sons, its proprietor, Patrick Grant, again engaged Moving Brands to create a distinct identity for his next venture, a menswear brand that combines luxury with ready-to-wear — E. Tautz.

-The tailor opened their first shop in 1867 and had such clients as a young and dashing Winston Churchill, who remarked in his memoirs that he’d only missed three things during his service in World War One; one of which was his E. Tautz breeches.
+The tailor opened for business in 1867 and grew a clientele that included Winston Churchill, who remarked in his memoirs that one of the things he’d most missed during his service in World War One was his E. Tautz breeches.

-Unlike Norton & Sons, E. Tautz is a high fashion brand with Savile Row cutting – rather than a fashionable Savile Row tailor.
-A contemporary designer’s vision combined with the brand’s heritage in sporting and military traditions underpinned the brand.
-This aesthetic direction worked alongside the story of the brand, articulated as ‘A Wardrobe for a Life Less Ordinary’.
+Unlike Norton & Sons — a fashionable Savile Row tailor — E. Tautz is a high fashion brand with Savile Row cutting.
+The brand needed to express how it embodies a contemporary fashion sense, combined with a strong heritage in sporting and military tailoring.
+We began by articulating this singular aesthetic with a brand story that announces E. Tautz as ‘A Wardrobe for a Life Less Ordinary’.